Lake Braddock Secondary School: Football

-The Bruins have a long-standing tradition of winning since 1973.
+The Bruins have a long-standing tradition of winning football tournaments since 1973.
 They won district championships in 1992, 1995, 1996, 2001, 2009, 2010, 2011, 2012, 2013, 2014, 2016, 2017, and 2018.
-The team has been to the Virginia State playoffs as regional champions in 1995, 2001, 2009, and 2010, and went to the state finals in 2009.
+The team has been to the Virginia State playoffs as regional champions in 1995, 2001, 2009, 2010, 2023, and 2024 and went to the state final in 2009.

 In the 2007 season, the Bruins went on a seven-game winning streak after their first-week loss to Robinson.
 Their only other loss came to Northern Region runner-up West Springfield.
 The Bruins went 8-3 in the regular season in 2007 and made the playoffs for the first time since 2000.
 In 2009 the Bruins were the Patriot District and the Northern Region Champions and went 8-2 in the regular seasons, led by future Fordham QB and Virginia State Player of the Year Michael Nebrich.
 They made it to the playoffs, where they managed to beat Fairfax, defeat Robinson, redeem themselves against Woodson, and win a thrilling overtime game against Battlefield.
 They continued to the State Championship and were defeated by the Thomas Dale Knights, 35-21.
 In the first round of 2010 Division 6 playoff games, Lake Braddock easily defeated Langley, 34-10.
 In the second round of the 2010 Division 6 playoff games, after a stunning 17-3 first-half deficit, the Bruins overcame arch-rival Robinson with a 24-23 victory on their road to another Northern Region Championship Game, led by Michael Nebrich.
 Lake Braddock then advanced to the state semi-final after a 56-18 win over Chantilly High School.
 In an exciting rematch of the 2009 state semi-final playoff game, the Battlefield Bobcats, who had been defeated 27-24 in overtime by the Bruins the previous year, hung on to win a close 35-27 victory and advanced to win the state title.
-In the fall 2011 season, Lake Braddock had even wins and four losses and won another district title.

 Baseball

-The Lake Braddock baseball program has won 15 district championships (6 under head coach Dan Griel, 7 under head coach Jody Rutherford, 1 under head coach John Thomas, and 1 under head coach Johann Tiamson) and 10 regional championships (4 under Dan Griel, 3 under Jody Rutherford, 2 under John Thomas, and 1 under Johann Tiamson).

-In 2012, the Lake Braddock varsity baseball team won both the Patriot District title and the Virginia State Championship.
-This was the first state championship and the best season record (26–3) in school history.

-In 2019, the first year under head coach John Thomas, the Bruins won both the regional title and the state title, as well as matching the 26–3, school best, season record.
-This was the first state championship since 2012 and 2nd in school history.
+The Bruins captured their first Virginia state championship in 2012.
+This victory marked the culmination of a 26–3 season, the best in school history at the time.
+The team was ranked No. 42 in ESPN's FAB 50 national rankings, the only team from the Washington, D.C., metro area to make the list that year.

+In 2019 Lake Braddock clinched its second state title, again finishing the season with a 26–3 record.
+The Bruins defeated Westfield High School 6–2 in the Class 6 championship game.